cpmpercussion/homepage/_posts/2013-06-25-review-distributed-network-data-by-alasdair-allan-and-kipp-bradford-oreilly-media.md

 status: publish
 type: post
 published: true
+description: "Capture sensor data!
+Send it over a network!
+But then what?
+Great guide to building a wireless Arduino sensor node, not much on interpretation."
 ---

 ![Capture sensor data!
 Send it over a network!
 But then what?]({{ site.baseurl }}/assets/squarespace_images/2013-06-25-DistributedNetworkData.jpg)